meirka/docs.memseer.com/index.md

 ## The Story

-[Memseer](https://memseer.com) is a product of my deep desire - I want everything running smoothly but without having to remember when and what to do in order to keep everything running smoothly.
+[Memseer](https://memseer.com) is a product of my deep desire - I want everything running smoothly but without having to remember when and what to do.

 It all started years ago when I used to have a small car with an interference engine.
 Interference engine is an engine where valve and piston traverse the same space but are carefully timed so they never meet each other.
 The engine has a timing belt that controls the valves and if the belt breaks, bad things will